s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 #ilt[rephrase]

-@eeg is a method of recording the electrical activity of the brain via a set of electrodes (or sensors), usually placed on the scalp and/or the facial skin of the participant.
+In bioelectrical signal research, @eeg is a method of recording the electrical activity of the brain via a set of electrodes (or sensors), usually placed on the scalp and/or the facial skin of the participant.
 During the EEG recording, each of the electrodes measures the electrical potential at its respective location, with one electrode being designated as the reference electrode.
 The recorded value of the EEG at a given electrode is a measure of the potential difference between that electrode and the reference electrode @hari_meg-eeg_2017.

 The time-series data thus gathered is later analyzed in order to understand more about the inner working of the brain.
 Of interest to researchers are the electrical potentials arising from brain activity; however, the raw recorded data also contains unwanted components, called "artifacts".
 These artifact potentials partially or completely obscure the brain-related signals, since they often have a similar or much larger magnitude compared to the latter.